 German brand Opel was first founded as a sewing machine manufacturer in 1862.
 It started making bicycles in 1886 and had produced its first automobile before the start of the 20th century.

-While Opel has now ceased operations in Australia, support and servicing for its range of vehicles is provided by Holden.
-Several of its models are also imported as Holden-badged models and sold around the country by Holden dealers.
+While Opel has now ceased operations in Australia, support and servicing for its range of vehicles is provided by Holden, which has halted trading too.
+Several of its models were also imported as Holden-badged models and sold around the country by Holden dealers.

 Popular Opel models include:

 - Astra.
-Hot hatch available with a number of different petrol- and diesel-powered variants.
+Hot hatch available with a selection of different petrol- and diesel-powered variants.

 - Cascada.
 Comfortable soft-top convertible with a solid list of features.

 - Insignia.
-All-wheel-drive sedan with high level of finish and quality safety equipment.
+All-wheel-drive sedan with a high level of finish and quality safety equipment.

-This famous French marque can trace its history back to 1810, when the preceding family business was established to manufacture coffee mills and then bicycles.
-Peugeot produced its first car in the 1880s, and the brand has been involved in motor sport for more than a century.
+This famous French marque can trace its history back to 1810, when the preceding family business was established to manufacture coffee mills and later, bicycles.
+Peugeot produced its first car in the 1880s, and the brand has been involved in motorsport for more than a century.

-Now owned by Groupe PSA, Peugeot produces a large range of small hatches, mid- and large-sized passenger cars, SUVs and sports coupes.
+Now part of Groupe PSA (which in 2021 was merged to form Stellantis), Peugeot builds a range of small hatches, mid- and large-sized passenger cars, SUVs and sports coupés.